 The keynotes will be followed by presentations, drawn from submitted papers, of current related work and short future-oriented provocations and a panel discussion/Q&A seeking to shape the agenda of that research area in the years to come.
 The event will also incorporate an exhibition of interactive works and a poster session.

-We invite papers of up to 6,000 words (not including references, format TBC) addressing current work relating to the themes above, especially those building on or responding to the influential works to be discussed.
+We invite papers of up to 6,000 words (not including references) addressing current work relating to the themes above, especially those building on or responding to the influential works to be discussed.

 We also invite short papers of up to 2,000 words (not including references) looking towards the future of these themes.
 Papers can take the form of projected projects, design fictions, manifestos, or anything that fires your imagination.
 Accepted papers not chosen for panels will be invited to be presented in poster format.
 We will publish an edited volume of panel papers and online adjunct proceedings of papers selected for poster presentation.